Costs can be entered against a job in several different ways and are controlled tightly to ensure correct cost management.

 Cost Posting Types are used to control whether the cost has actually been applied to the job.
 As a job progresses, the status or Posting Type can automatically be updated.

-Estimated cost items - items where the sales/cost value is not known at the start of the job.
+- Estimated - items where the sales/cost value is not known at the start of the job.

-Actual cost items - costs that have already been incurred and are known.
+- Actual - costs that have already been incurred and are known.

-A sales value can be moved automatically from an estimated cost to an actual cost and at a defined point in the Workflow of the Job.
+A sales value can be moved automatically from an estimated cost to an actual cost and at a defined point in the Workflow of the Job by using a measured status.
 This feeds into the invoicing process because when an actual activity is agreed, the cost assigned to it converts to an actual sales value.
 This is then directly passed into the invoicing process.
 At this point no further changes can be made by normal users to the Activities or the Job Cost page, although a high level commercial user may be granted the rights to do this if they fully understand the consequences.